Nasser Beydoun: Career

 By 2005, he was a construction company executive based in Wayne County, Michigan.
 In 2005, he considered running as a Republican candidate in the 2006 United States Senate election in Michigan.
 He has a history of political donations to both Republican and Democratic officeholders.
 In 2007, he was hired by Wataniya Restaurants group as its chief executive officer and moved to Qatar.
 He worked on expanding outlets of Caribou Coffee, Rainforest Cafe, and Sbarro in Qatar, Dubai, and Egypt.
 He resigned in November 2009.
 He was later stuck in the country for 15 months after his employer and sponsor denied his exit permit.

 Beydoun has served as chair of the Arab American Civil Rights League.
 He is a former trustee of the Henry Ford College Foundation.
 Beydoun was co-chair of BRIDGES, a federal law enforcement partnership with the Arab American and Middle Eastern communities in Metro Detroit.

 In December 2022, Beydoun established an exploratory committee ahead of the 2024 United States Senate election in Michigan.
 He formally announced his candidacy in April 2023.

 In November 2023, Beydoun alleged that former Michigan Democratic Party chair Lon Johnson had approached him with an offer of $20 million from a pro-Israel lobbying group to drop out of the Senate race and launch a primary challenge against United States Representative Rashida Tlaib despite Beydoun's publicly pro-Palestinian stance.
 Johnson repeatedly denied the claims, saying, "that's just crazy.
 I didn't offer him $20 million, or any other amount of money, to run against Rashida.
 That's insane."

 Personal life

 Beydoun married Maysa Beydoun, a Canadian of Lebanese descent, with whom he has three children.
-He later married Nancy Jaafar.